 "While it has many benefits, niacinamide is best as an adjunct treatment," Farber explains.
 "Most people with acne, rosacea, or pigment changes will need other ingredients and possibly prescriptions to complete a skin regimen."

 One way to add niacinamide into your skincare routine is through a serum, which Farber says would be a great addition if you're dealing with acne, rosacea, redness, and generally sensitive skin.
 "It's ideal in combination with other ingredients depending on skincare goals, but it's also a nice option for people who have trouble tolerating other products," she adds.

 When choosing a serum, Farber recommends looking for one with a percentage between 2% to 10%.
 She also suggests looking for it in combination formulas.
-When it's paired with kojic and tranexamic acid it targets pigmentation; with vitamin C, it's for brightening; with hyaluronic acid for hydration; and with retinol for acne.
+When it's paired with kojic and tranexamic acids, it targets pigmentation; with vitamin C, it's for brightening; with hyaluronic acid for hydration; and with retinol, for acne.

 If you're looking for a firming option, try this serum from Alpyn Beauty.
 In addition to niacinamide, it contains vitamin C–rich nettle extract and plant-based retinol alternative rambutan.
 All of these ingredients work to minimize excess oil, hydrate, reduce pore size, fade dark spots, and firm and plump the skin.

 Naturium's serum is formulated with 12% niacinamide, 2% zinc PCA, hyaluronic acid, and vitamin E. So not only does it fade dark spots, improve texture, and reduce extra shine, but it also locks in moisture and plumps the skin.

 This concentrated niacinamide formula targets the appearance of enlarged pores, uneven skin tone, rough skin texture, and redness.
 Other ingredients include licorice root, allantoin, vitamin C, and panthenol.